 Frog Peak Music is a composers' collective, devoted to the availability of experimental works.
 Mostly musical, but not entirely.
-Frog Peak member artists have more or less complete control of which of their works are in Frog Peak, and how they are reproduced.
-We're interested in innovative, appropriate uses of technology to get works out cheaply, and in staying organizationally small and sustainable.
-We are completely dedicated to providing a home for artists' work that is comfortable, simple, and effective.
-We have a predilection towards work that won't find a similar home elsewhere, nothing is too odd for us, and we have no commercial expectations for work.
-If something doesn't sell for 20 years, we don't care, our main interest is availability, not promotion or economics.
+Frog Peak member artists control which of their works are in Frog Peak, and to a large extent how they are reproduced.
+Frog Peak is interested in innovative, appropriate uses of technology to get works out cheaply, and in remaining organizationally small and sustainable.
+We are dedicated to providing a comfortable, simple, and effective home for artists' work.
+We prefer to include people whose work won't find a similar home elsewhere.
+Almost nothing is too odd for us.
+We have no commercial aspirations or expectations.
+If something doesn't sell for 20 years, we don't care.
+Our interest is in availability, not promotion or economics.

 How do I join Frog Peak?

 Call us, email us, or contact us in any way, and send us some examples of your work.
 Joining is informal, but selective.
-We are very interested in experimental, innovativeart and music, and we take the considered recommendations of member artists pretty seriously.
-Also, we like to work with nice, cooperative people, who are as much interested in the benefits to everyone in the collective as they are to their own work.
-Many Frog Peak artists are invited.
+We prefer physical submissions whenever is possible.
+We are interested in experimental, innovative art and music.
+We take the considered recommendations of member artists pretty seriously; many Frog Peak artists have been invited to join.
+We prefer to work with nice, cooperative people, who are as interested in benefits for everyone in the collective as they are in their own work.

-We don't have a formal application procedure, nor are we likely to return things that you send us.
-We're quite small, and have a very limited amount of person hours to spend, so try to be patient with us responding slowly.
-We're not too interested in bios, cvs, awards, etc., nor participating in academic tenure processes by granting a publication imprimatur.
+We don't have a formal application procedure, nor will we return things that you send us.
+We're quite small, and have a very limited number of person hours to spend, so we ask for your patience if we respond slowly.
+We're not too interested in bios, cvs, awards, etc., and we avoid participating in academic tenure and promotion processes by granting a publication imprimatur.